vveisard/blue-ball/WORK.md

 A "running" character has a desired direction (rotates towards) and desired speed.

 the direction and magnitude of the stick determines this

 ---

+# STORY as a player, I want slope movement velocity

+## DESIGN

+characters should have gravitational acceleration applied to their horizontal velocity while on a slope.
+Characters should have a harder time accelerating up slopes.

+I think it makes sense to apply a constant "acceleration" for slopes.

+---